National Rural Livelihood Mission

-National Rural Livelihood Mission (NRLM) is a poverty alleviation project implemented by the Ministry of Rural Development, Government of India.
+The National Rural Livelihood Mission (NRLM) is a poverty alleviation project implemented by the Ministry of Rural Development, a branch of the Government of India.
 This plan is focused on promoting self-employment and the organization of rural poor.
-The idea behind this program is to organize the poor into SHG (Self Help Groups) groups and make them capable of self-employment.
-In 1999 after restructuring Integrated Rural Development Programme(IRDP), the Ministry of Rural Development (MoRD) launched Swarnajayanti Grameen Swarojgar Yojana (SGSY) to focus on promoting self-employment among the rural poor.
+The idea behind this program is to organize the poor into Self Help Groups (SHGs) and make them capable of self-employment.
+In 1999, after restructuring the Integrated Rural Development Programme (IRDP), the Ministry of Rural Development (MoRD) launched Swarnajayanti Grameen Swarojgar Yojana (SGSY) to focus on promoting self-employment among the rural poor.
 SGSY is now remodelled to form NRLM, thereby plugging the shortfalls of the SGSY programme.
 This program was launched in 2011 with a budget of $5.1 billion and is one of the flagship programs of the Ministry of Rural Development.
 This is one of the world's most prominent initiatives to improve the livelihood of the poor.
 This program is supported by the World Bank with a credit of $1 Billion.
-The program was succeeded by Deen Dayal Antyodaya Yojana on 25 September 2015.
+The program was succeeded and renamed by Deen Dayal Antyodaya Yojana on 25 September 2015.

 Background

-The basic idea behind this project was to form SHG groups and help them to start some entrepreneurial activities but later SHG group failed.
+The basic idea behind this project was to form SHGs and help them to start some entrepreneurial activities but later SHG group failed.

-Mission, principles, and values

-The core belief of National Rural Livelihood Mission (NRLM) is that the poor have innate capabilities and a strong desire to come out of poverty.
-They are entrepreneurial, an essential coping mechanism to survive under conditions of poverty.
-The challenge is to unleash their capabilities to generate meaningful livelihoods and enable them to come out of poverty.

-Mission

-"To reduce poverty by enabling the poor households to access gainful self- employment and skilled wage employment opportunities resulting in appreciable improvement in their livelihoods on a sustainable basis, through building strong and sustainable grassroots institutions of the poor."